-This Sunday is Easter, and I observe the usual traditions from my childhood, plus things that other moms were doing that sounded like they were better moms than me.
+This Sunday is Easter, and I observe the usual traditions from my childhood, plus things that other moms have done that sounded like they were better moms than me.
 That’s how the Easter Scavenger Hunt got started.

 I’ll tell you about that in a second, but first the paddleball competition.
 I like putting toys in the Easter baskets to disguise the reduced amount of candy in there.
 One year I found those paddles with a little red ball attached to them with a stretchy string.
 The kids tried hitting the balls but couldn’t do more than two or three hits in a row.
 It’s really hard to do – my record is nine.
 Turns out my brother is a champion paddle-baller, and when he and his family came over for Easter dinner, he stood up and started counting how many times he could hit the ball before missing.
 He’d start out with maybe eight times, then increase it a little.
 My kids, not wanting to be outdone by their uncle, kept trying to get more hits.
 The adults sat around and counted for them.
 They competed against each other, and over the years they’ve gotten pretty good, but they still try to beat each other, as the video below shows.
 They’re so competitive!
 Even though both are grown, I still give them Easter baskets with paddleballs.

 The scavenger hunt is a tradition I’ve reluctantly been doing for years, ever since my friend’s kids bragged that their mom hides clues all over the house to lead them to their Easter baskets.
 Not to be out-mommed, and it did sound like fun, I started the tradition when my kids were pretty small.
 What a lot of work!
 I’d have to wait until they were asleep to assemble the baskets (I couldn’t do it earlier because they could sniff out candy like pigs digging for truffles).
 I’d write the clues, making them difficult enough to provide a challenge but not impossible, then tape the clues behind lamps, under tables, in the back of books, etc.